caciatori/elixir-exercism/README.md

 ### Disclaimer this repo is imcomplete.

-I'm adding the solutions that I built for the challenges.
+I am adding the solutions that I built for the challenges.
 This can be used as a base for more people that are trying too.

 ## Core Exercise List
   - [Hello World](https://exercism.io/my/tracks/elixir#exercise-hello-world)